 Does it seem like I am trying to convince you to stock up on chocolate covered pretzels and squeeze cheese?
 Registered dietitians and health conscious consumers would not approve.
 Actually, most of the processed food benefits mentioned are published by The European Food Information Council.

 The point is that it is quite difficult in today’s industrialized society to eliminate all processed food.
 Even if we strive to eat fresh organic vegetables from local farmers’ markets, some portion of our balanced meal—olive oil, butter, bread, rice, seasoning—may come from a food processing plant.
 So likely, governed by our own consciences, we make reasonable concessions when shopping for healthy foods.
 Some processed foods even have “organic” or “natural” on the label.

 The Great Consumer Deception

 Food manufacturers are aware of consumers’ growing desire to eat healthier whole foods.
-In response, they have introduced a number of product packaging methods that fool unwary shoppers into thinking they are purchasing healthy foods.
+In response to people clamoring for nutrition, companies have introduced a number of product packaging methods that fool unwary shoppers into thinking they are purchasing healthy foods.
 Is the word “healthy” or “natural” prominently displayed?
 Closely examine the nutritional label.
 Does the package tout, “low sodium?”
 Read the ingredient list more carefully.

 |Image||Claim||What It Often Means||Apparent?|